gitlabhq/omnibus-gitlab/doc/development/setup.md

 a build environment to build these packages and use them, please read [Setting up a Build Environment](../build/prepare-build-environment.md).

-1. Set up a Container
+1. Set up a container

    To provide isolation and to prevent rebuilding of the package for each and every change, it is preferred to use a Container for development.
 The following example uses docker on a Debian host with a Debian Jessie image.
    The steps are similar for other OSs; only the commands differ.

    1. Install docker for your OS as per [official Docker installation docs](https://docs.docker.com/install/).

    1. Pulling a Debian Jessie image